neilhwatson/evolve_cfengine_freelib/README.md

 ## Requirements

-1. Cfengine Core 3.6.3 or higher.
-There are older 3.4, and 3.5 branch too.
+1. Cfengine Core 3.7.0 or higher.
+There are older 3.6, 3.5, and 3.4 branches too.
 1. The Cfengine standard library.
 1. Perl of any version and no special modules.